IBM/appmod-resorts/README.md

 It may take several minutes to complete, you can view the log files for each stage from this UI also.

 Once complete you can go back to the ICP Dashboard and check that your application is deployed and running.
-Check under `Workloads ▷ Deployments` in the hamburger menu.
+Check under `Workloads ▷ Deployments` in the `☰` "hamburger" menu.

 ## 8. Deploy to IBM Cloud Kubernetes Service (IKS)